Behind Democrats' email leak, U.S. experts see a Russian subplot

 The emails showed that DNC officials explored ways to undermine U.S. Senator Bernie Sanders' presidential campaign against Clinton and raised questions about whether Sanders, who is Jewish, was really an atheist.

-The disclosures confirmed Sanders' frequent charge that the party played favorites against him and clouded a party convention Clinton hoped would signal unity, not division.
+The disclosures confirmed Sanders' frequent charge that the party played favourites against him and clouded a party convention Clinton hoped would signal unity, not division.

 PUTIN'S COUNTERPUNCH?